Skip to content

 Packing, gifting, and timing tips

 Pineapple cakes are built for travel, but they still taste best when they’re fresh.
-Buy them a little later in your trip if possible, and keep them out of heat.
+Buy them a little later in your trip if possible, and keep them out of heat—a hot car or a bag baking in the sun can soften the crust and dull the flavor.

 • Buy closer to your flight for maximum freshness